SamuelClucas/SC_TSL_15092024_plate_detect/analyses/0001_dataset_creation.md

 done
 ```

-This forms the basis of the [positive
+This forms the basis of the [positive dataset](../raw/positives), where
-dataset](../../../train/images/positives), where there is at least one
-plate present in each image with a corresponding xml label file.
+there is at least one plate present in each image with a corresponding
+xml label file.

 ## Converting Labels from XML to CSV:

 I used [LabelImg](https://pypi.org/project/labelImg/) to label the image
 ‘samples’ with bounding boxes around any visible plates (or parts of
 plates) in the sample.
 Hence for this dataset, there are two classes:
 plate, background.
-Samples with associated labels were separated from
-those without (i.e., no plate visible in sample) by this simple [shell
-script](delete_unlabelled.sh).
-This comprises the ‘positives’ dataset,
+This comprises the ‘positives’ dataset, i.e., each
-i.e., each sample has at least one bounding box label.
+sample has at least one bounding box label.

 > [!NOTE]
 >